Lesson of the Day 7

 Put the following materials on a tray or a serving platter.

-Two bowls placed next to each other on the center of the tray.
-Put the beads or objects in a bowl on the left side.
+Place the two bowls next to each other on the center of the tray.
+Put the beads or objects bowl on the left side.
 (Right side if you are teaching your child to read right to left.)

-Show your child how to grasp the tweezers in one hand.
-Demonstrate to your child how to open and close the tweezers by squeezing and releasing.
+Show your child how to grasp the tweezer in one hand.
+Demonstrate to your child how to open and close the tweezer by squeezing and releasing.
 Let your child practice this.

-Next place the tweezers over the object, touch the object with the tweezers and grasp the object by pinching the tweezers.
+Next place the tweezer over the object, touch the object with the tweezer and grasp the object by pinching the tweezer.
 Put the object in the empty bowl.

 This helps develop a strong pincher grasp, eye to hand coordination, and depth perception.